michail-tzoufras/OSHUN/README.md

 I developed the Vlasov-Fokker-Planck code _OSHUN_ between 2008-2011 as a post-doc working with Tony Bell in Oxford.
 The code is described in detailed in our  <a href="http://www.sciencedirect.com/science/article/pii/S0021999111002828">2011 JCP paper</a>.
 I continued working on this code at UCLA until 2013 and a discussion of the updated version along with relevant applications can be found in this <a href="http://aip.scitation.org/doi/abs/10.1063/1.4801750">2013 PoP paper</a>.

 In this repository, under OSHUN-1 you can find the version of the code used for the latter of the two papers.
 Under OSHUN-2 is the version I was working on when I left UCLA in 2013.

+Archis Joglekar published a <a href="https://iopscience.iop.org/article/10.1088/1361-6587/aab978">2018 PPCF paper</a> on validation of OSHUN in various collisional and collisionless scenarios.